 The court concluded that an MBE program must also be limited in its geographical scope to the boundaries of the enacting jurisdiction.
 Id. at 925.
 Here the court held that King County's MBE program fails this third portion of "narrowly tailored" requirement.
 The court found the definition of "minority business" included in the Program indicated that a minority-owned business may qualify for preferential treatment if the business has been discriminated against in the particular geographical areas in which it operates.
 The court held this definition as overly broad.
 Id. at 925.
-The court held that the County should ask the question whether a business has been discriminated against in King County.
+The court held that the County should ask the guestion whether a business has been discriminated against in King County.
 Id.
 This determination, according to the court, is not an insurmountable burden for the County, as the rule does not require finding specific instances of discriminatory exclusion for each MBE.
 Id.
-Rather, if the County successfully proves malignant discrimination within the King County business in the County.
+Rather, if the County successfully proves malignant discrimination within the King County business community, an MBE would be presumptively eligible for relief if it had previously sought to do business in the County.
 Id.